 Yes, because they make expectations clear upfront.
-Here are sample contracts, (English) (Spanish) but feel free to make up your own.
+Here ia a sample contract, but feel free to make up your own.
 Some common agreements: not to text and drive, to be home at a certain time, to not drink and drive but also to not get in a car with a driver who has been drinking, and so on.
 Some parents and teens agree upon a code word that when used the parent agrees to pick the teen up at the party or whatever unsafe situation he or she might be in, no questions asked.

 What are the new guidelines for child safety seats?